 Udon noodles are simply Japanese wheat noodles.
 You may think are udon noodles the same as ramen noodles?
 Although they are both made from wheat, there are differences.
 Udon is thicker and ramen noodles are made with egg, which is what gives them a slightly yellow hue.
 Udon noodles are readily available from supermarkets in dry form, and also from Asian or Japanese grocery stores in frozen form.
 But did you know you can make it at home quite easily?
 The ingredients are probably even things you already have in your pantry.

 Making Udon noodles only requires a few ingredients: flour, water, and salt.
 Also it is quite simple to make.
 And therefore, it is very important to choose the right ingredients.

 Any flour that has protein content between 8-10% is suitable to make Udon noodles.
 Flour that has less than 8% protein, is good for cooking cakes and pastries but is not good for noodles.
-I used 9% protein content flour which I bought from a local Japanese grocery store in Brisbane.
+I used 9% protein content wheat flour which I bought from a local Japanese grocery store in Brisbane.
 All purpose flour generally has 10 to 12% so it is good to use.

 The tap water in Japan is soft water.
 So we need to use similar water.
 I live in Brisbane, Australia and the water is hard in comparison.
 I used filtered water for this reason.
 If you don’t have a filter, you can always boil the water and let it cool down.

 Salt is added to tighten the gluten and harden the dough.
 The dough texture and hardness depends on the temperature.
 In order to maintain a certain level of hardness of the dough, the salt percentage is controlled between 13% (summer) and 10% (winter).

 90% of the salt added to make Udon dough will elute into boiling water when the udon noodle is cooked.